Enumeration of singular varieties with tangency conditions: Universal polynomials and generating series

 \begin{eg} The leading terms of the universal polynomials can be computed as follows.
 Consider curves in the linear system of a line bundle $L$ on a surface $S$.
 From \cite{KP}, the universal polynomial of curves with a node ($\cA_1$-singularity) is

 The universal polynomial of curves with an ordinary triple point is

 By De Jonqui\`ere's Formula or using discriminant, if $S$ contains a line $D\cong \PP^1$, then the number of curves in $|L|$ tangent to $D$ is $2deg(L|_D)-2$.
-Then by Corollary \ref{exp}, the number of curve in $|L|$ which has $a$ nodes and $b$ ordinary triple points and tangent to $D$ at $c$ points has leading term
+Then by Corollary \ref{exp}, the universal polynomial of curves in $|L|$ which has $a$ nodes and $b$ ordinary triple points and tangent to $D$ at $c$ points has leading term

 \end{eg}